douglas86/hangman/README.md

 A button should appear to click: _Open Preview_ or _Open Browser_.

-In Codeanywhere you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.
+In Codeanywhere, you have superuser security privileges by default.
+Therefore, you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

-To log into the Heroku toolbelt CLI:
+To log into the Heroku tool belt CLI:

 1. Log in to your Heroku account and go to _Account Settings_ in the menu under your avatar.
 2. Scroll down to the _API Key_ and click _Reveal_